justin-p/ansible-playbook-evilginx2/README.md

 # ansible-playbook-evilginx2

-W.I.P.
-Ansible playbooks that deploys a evilginx2 in a tmux session,  including the provision of hosts and DNS records using Terraform.
+A W.I.P. collection of Ansible playbooks that deploys a evilginx2 in a tmux session, including the provision of hosts and DNS records using Terraform.

 ## How to use